cmclean5/cdm-workshop1/_episodes/new-episode_2.md

 teaching: 10
 exercises: 50
 duration: 0
-summary: "In this lesion "
+summary: In this lesson we discuss basic data analysis methods using in health data
 questions: null
-objectives: null
+objectives:
+  - Introduce R's ggplot to build figures from public health data.
-keypoints: null
+keypoints:
+  - Venn diagrams and histograms using R's ggplot
 is-break: false
 ukrn_wb_rules: []
 day: 1